cyberofficial/CyberPatchMaker/docs/how-it-works.md

 Binary diff: (2MB) ← Much smaller than full file!
 ```

-**bsdiff** is intelligent:
+**bsdiff** is smart:
-- Finds similar sections between files
+- Finds matching sections between old and new files
-- Stores only the differences
+- Saves only what changed
-- Highly efficient for executable files
+- Works great for program files
-- Can handle insertions, deletions, and modifications
+- Handles additions, removals, and changes

 ---